503 Application Number and Filing Receipt [R-07.2015]

 OPAP mails a filing receipt to the attorney or agent, if any, otherwise to the applicant, at the correspondence address of record for each application filed which meets the minimum requirements to receive a filing date.
 The filing receipt includes the application number, filing date, a confirmation number, a suggested class in the U.S. Patent Classification System (see MPEP § 902.01), and the number of an art unit where the application is likely to be examined.
 The filing receipt also includes other information about the application as applicable, such as continuing data, national stage data, foreign priority data, foreign filing license data, entity status information, and the date the Office anticipates publishing the application under 35 U.S.C.
 122(b).
 The filing receipt represents the official assignment by the USPTO of a specific application number and confirmation number to a particular application.
 See 37 CFR 1.54(b).
 The application number officially assigned to an application on the filing receipt may differ from the application number identified on a postcard receipt submitted with such application, and, as between inconsistent filing receipts and postcard receipts, the application number on the filing receipt is controlling.

 The confirmation number is a four-digit number that is assigned to each newly filed application.
 The confirmation number, in combination with the application number, is used to verify the accuracy of the application number placed on correspondence filed with the Office to avoid misidentification of an application due to a transposition error in the application number.
 The confirmation number may be found in the upper left-hand corner of the filing receipt.
 The confirmation number will also be available through the Patent Application Information Retrieval (PAIR) system.
-The Office eventually plans to include the application’s confirmation number (in addition to the application number) on all Office actions and notices concerning the application.
+The Office includes the application’s confirmation number (in addition to the application number) on the cover sheet accompanying Office actions and on filing receipts.
 The confirmation number must be used when submitting an electronic filing system (EFS-Web) copy of the application for publication to verify that the application number correctly identifies the application for which a copy is being submitted for publication.
 The Office also recommends that applicants include the application’s confirmation number (in addition to the application number) on all correspondence submitted to the Office concerning the application.

 A continued prosecution application (CPA) filed under 37 CFR 1.53(d) (design applications only) will be assigned the application number of the prior application for identification purposes.

 A nonprovisional application, other than a CPA filed under 37 CFR 1.53(d), is entitled to a filing date as of the date of receipt of the specification, including claims, and any required drawing.
 See 37 CFR 1.53(b).
 The filing receipt will be mailed at the time a determination is made that the application meets the minimum requirements to receive a filing date.
 The inventor's oath or declaration, basic filing fee, and search fee and examination fee as set forth in 37 CFR 1.16, may be filed later than the remaining application papers, but if so, they must be accompanied by the required surcharge (if appropriate, see MPEP § 506).
 See 37 CFR 1.53(f).
 If the inventor's oath or declaration, basic filing fee, and/or any required search fee and examination fee with the appropriate surcharge are not timely filed, the application will be abandoned.
 For original (non-reissue) applications filed on or after September 16, 2012, the filing of the inventor’s oath or declaration may be postponed until the date the issue fee is paid if an application data sheet in accordance with 37 CFR 1.76 is timely filed providing the required inventor information.
 See 35 U.S.C.
 115(f) and 37 CFR 1.53(f).
 The surcharge required for filing the inventor’s oath or declaration after the filing date of the application, however, must be paid on filing of the application or in response to a Notice to File Missing Parts.
+Also, for applications filed on or after December 18, 2013, the filing of at least one claim may be postponed until the expiration of the time period set in Notice to File Missing Parts.
+Claim(s) and the surcharge must be filed in response to the Notice to File Missing Parts.
 See MPEP § 506.

 Each application which meets the minimum requirements to receive a filing date is given a filing date.
 It is important, when referring to application files, to identify them by their filing dates and confirmation numbers as well as by application numbers.